 - Syringe without the needle

 - Sterile forceps or tweezers.
 To sterilize forceps or tweezers, bring a small amount of water in a pan to boil.
 Soak the forceps or tweezers in the water right after boiling.
-Carefully remove the instruments and place them in a clean, dry cloth cotton swab, soaked in povidone solution (or a solution prescribed by the physician)
+Carefully remove the instruments and place them on a clean, dry cloth.

 - Dry gauze